 Both of the parents [Chandra] may have health issues.

 Both parents will have some tendency to self-medicate; father's inner conflict should be measured by the angle from Chandra to Surya; if this angle is easy, he maybe less upset.

-generally inherits her mother's dilemma.
-(Chandra in a bhava of argumentative, litigious Budha).
+Chandra in a bhava of argumentative, litigious Budha

 One develops as an adult, a chronic inability to achieve a satisfying balance emotional needs.
 Fulfillment of service instincts is easier and feels more natural.

-The female native often lives a life of unrelenting servitude.
-However this is not always a bad situation.
-It is more important, for spiritual purposes, to consciously understand "what doesn't work" (blaming others) than to glide smoothly through an already-easy course of life.
+The feminine nativity may experience a lifetime of unrelenting domestic servitude.
+However, this is not always a bad situation.
+It is more important, for spiritual purposes, to consciously understand what doesn't work (blaming others) than to glide smoothly through an already-easy course of life.